Augmented Mass-Spring model for Real-Time Dense Hair Simulation: Experiments

 \section{Experiments}

+Our numerical procedure, including matrix decomposition and time integration scheme, is detailed in supplementary material.
 We present a variety of results simulated with our C++/CUDA framework, implemented as described in the previous section.

 Table \ref{tab:sim_data} provides an overview of the different experiments presented throughout this section, including the values of relevant parameters.
 The computation times listed in Table~\ref{tab:sim_data} are measured on an up-to-date desktop computer running our simulation framework on a NVIDIA GeForce GTX 3080 Ti GPU.
-Unless otherwise mentioned, the assets we used were generated using the parametric hair model of \cite{he2024perm}.
-We will make our source code publicly available upon acceptance.
+Unless otherwise mentioned, the assets we used were generated using the parametric hair model of \cite{he2025perm}.